arpitjngithub/SAM-ViT-Model/README.md

-# Masking Approach using SAM-ViT Model
+# SAM-ViT Masking Approach for Segmentation

-### This repository contains code for a masking approach using the SAM-ViT (Self-Attention Mechanism for Vision Transformers) model, tailored for segmentation tasks.
+This repository provides a streamlined implementation of the SAM-ViT model, designed for efficient image segmentation tasks.

-## Overview

-The code provided in this repository includes:
+# Key Features

-## 1. Data Loading and Preprocessing:
+  ## Data Loading & Preprocessing:

-Functions to load and pad images and masks from specified folders.
+Load and pad images and masks from designated folders.
-Patching large images into smaller patches for efficient processing.
+Break down large images into smaller patches for easier processing.
-Creation of a custom dataset (SAMDataset) using the MONAI library for medical imaging.
+Utilize the MONAI library to create a custom dataset (SAMDataset) for medical imaging.

-## 2. Model Setup:
+## Model Configuration:

-Initialization and configuration of the SAM-ViT model (SamModel) using the Huggingface Transformers library.
+Set up the SAM-ViT model (SamModel) using Huggingface Transformers.
-Optimization of the model setup to freeze parameters of the vision and prompt encoders.
+Optimize by freezing parameters of the vision and prompt encoders.

-## 3. Training Setup:
+## Training Setup:

-Configuration of training parameters such as epochs, learning rate, and optimizer (Adam).
+Configure training parameters such as epochs, learning rate, and optimizer (Adam).
-Implementation of a training loop that iterates through epochs, computes losses, and updates model parameters.
-Saving of model weights after each epoch to specified directories.
+Implement a training loop to compute losses, update parameters, and save model weights after each epoch.

-## 4. Loss Functions:
+## Loss Calculation:

-Utilization of MONAI library's loss functions (DiceCELoss, etc.) for calculating segmentation losses during training.
+Apply MONAI’s loss functions (e.g., DiceCELoss) for segmentation during training.

-# USAGE

-## Environment Setup

-1. Install required packages:

-pip install torch torchvision numpy matplotlib monai transformers

-## Training the Model

-To train the model for different class change the image_folder and mask-folder path